This is an ongoing and growing list of common questions on GoPro's HERO6 Black.

 This is an ongoing and growing list of common questions on GoPro’s HERO6 Black.

 The HERO6 Black can record 4K video at 60 frames per second (4K60) and 1080 video at 240 frames per second (1080p240).
+There are a number of video modes below those, of course.
 You can find a complete list of the various video modes on the HERO6 Black here.

 The HERO6 Black shoots 12MP photos that measure 4000 x 3000 pixels.